felvin-search/docs/misc/awd_deployment.md

 - **<u>Load Balancer and Target Groups</u>**:

-  After every release, Fargate spins up a new instance, and deploys the latest image.
-The problem here is, the Public IP address changes after every release.
+  After every release, Fargate creates a new task, which has a new IP Address.
 But to configure Domain name, we need to have a single domain address.
 We can't keep changing Domain Name configuration after every release.

   As per [AWS Docs](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-fargate-static-elastic-ip-address/), a Load Balancer is recommended to solve the above issue.
 The steps mentioned in the doc were followed to setup a Load Balancer.
-We have mentioned in our service definition that our image should be deployed in a VPC which contains 2 subnets.
-The Load balancer sits in front of 2 Subnets.
-When a request is made to the Load Balancer, it forwards the request to the instance in the VPC.
-In DNS configuration, we configure the IP address of this Load Balancer.
-The load balancer is be specified in the service.

-  To tell the Load Balancer where to forward the request, we need to create a `Target Group`.
-A Target group contains the Private IP address of the instance to which request should be forwarded.
-The Target group is specified to the Load Balancer.
-Note that all of this is handled by Fargate on its own.
-Since we have specified the target group to the Service, it will automatically register the new instace's IP in the Target group.

-  Now after a new release, the image is deployed in a new instance in our VPC.
-The private IP address of the instance is updated in the Target Group.
-So, when a request is hit to the Load Balancer, the request is forwarded now to the new IP address.
+  The Load balancer is provided a target group, which is aware of the IP address where the image is deployed.
+After a new deployment, Fargate registers the new Task's IP Address with the Target Group.